adrianleung5/Premier-League-Legends-quiz/README.md

 - As a frequent user, I would like to see if any questions suggested by other users were used as new questions.
 - As a frequent user, I would like to sign up to be notified to any changes and updates to the quiz.

+### Initial Concept
+To gain ideas for the general design of the quiz i gathered inspiration from fellow students in code insitutes project that was obtained from the peer review channel on slack.
+An example of a site i took inspiration from would be [Sean Johnstons quiz] (https://github.com/seanf316/P2-Movie-Buff-Or-Bluff)

+### Wireframes
+The Wireframes were produced using [Balsamiq](https://balsamiq.com/).
+The final site varies from the wireframes due to developments that occurred during the building process.